nicojourdain/nicojourdain.github.io/_posts/2019-10-10-TiPACCs_kickoff.md

 ---
 layout: post
-title: "The TiPACCs project, on Antarctic ice/ocean tipping points, has started !
+title: "The TiPACCs project, on Antarctic ice/ocean tipping points, has started"
 date: 2019-10-10
 ---